Skip to main content

 Carla Monroe

-As a Proposal Developer, Carla assists teams with crafting interdisciplinary proposals for external funding.
+As a Senior Proposal Developer, Carla assists teams with crafting interdisciplinary proposals for external funding.
 Carla joined the PDU from the NC State University College of Sciences.
 She has experience working with both public and private funding agencies, including the National Science Foundation, the U.S. Department of Agriculture, and Duke Energy.

 She received her B.A. from Meredith College and earned M.A. and Ph.D. degrees from Emory University.
 During her career, she has published over 30 scholarly works and received a Spencer Foundation grant.
 In her spare time, she enjoys cooking, reading, sports, and art.
 Achieving fluency in other languages is one of her life goals.